 What types of cases do you handle?

-I have been fortunate to do many things in my 36-year career.
+I have been fortunate to do many things in my 37-year career.
 I have been an Air Force Judge Advocate, Special Asst.
 U.S. Attorney, attorney in private practice, prosecutor, and municipal judge.
+I served on the Board of Directors of the Colorado Municipal League and served six years on the Editorial Board of The Colorado Lawyer (including one as chairperson).
 I served fourteen years as General Counsel for a trade association with more than 22,000 members.
 I have represented farmers, fire districts, non-profits, and high-tech startups.
 As my practice has grown, and as I have learned what I enjoy most, I have narrowed the focus of my practice.
-My current practice falls into four broad categories:
+My current practice falls into five broad categories:

 2. Advising New Businesses and Organizations.
 I advise people and assist them in setting up new businesses and organizations.
 Forming the entity (corporation, LLC, or nonprofit corporation) is the easy part.
 Many potential clients can do that without a lawyer.
 They retain me to advise them on what type of entity to form, to draft agreements with their partners, customers, and vendors, and to help them protect themselves, minimize risk, and maximize the probability of a successful outcome if litigation is unavoidable.